Small Innovative Missions for Planetary Exploration: Missions

 On August 8, 2015, the first two SIMPLEx missions were selected: Q-PACE and LunaH-Map.
 They were both CubeSats and each had a maximum budget of $5.6 million.
 Q-PACE launched on a Virgin Orbit LauncherOne as part of the ELaNa 20 mission.
 LunaH-Map was a 6U CubeSat that was intended to map hydrogen on the Moon, but failed to enter lunar orbit.
 The mission launched as a secondary payload on Artemis I.

 Three SIMPLEx-2 missions were selected in 2019.
 Janus was going to launch with Psyche and fly past multiple binary asteroid, but was removed from that mission due to the Psyche spacecraft being delayed.
 Lunar Trailblazer launched with the IM-2 mission to study the Moon's geology and map its water.
 EscaPADE will send two small satellites to Mars to study its magnetosphere.

-So far, three missions in the SIMPLEx program have launched and failed, one is postponed with no new launch date, and one has launched.
+So far, three missions in the SIMPLEx program have failed, one is postponed with no new launch date, and one is en route.